-FORSYTH, Ga. – Special Agents with the Georgia Department of Corrections’ (GDC) Office of Professional Standards are investigating the death of an inmate at Johnson State Prison in Wrightsville, Ga., as a suspected homicide.
+FORSYTH, Ga. – Special Agents with the Georgia Department of Corrections’ (GDC) Office of Professional Standards are investigating the death of an inmate at Hancock State Prison in Sparta, Ga., as a suspected homicide.

-Agents have reason to believe offender Norman Olibrice (GDC#1002148073) died as a result of injuries sustained during an altercation involving another inmate on November 30.
-He was pronounced deceased at approximately 1:40 p.m.
+Agents have reason to believe offender Cesar Pastrana (GDC#1000914143) died as a result of injuries sustained during an altercation involving another inmate on March 13.
+Medical personnel responded and life saving measures were performed.
+He was transported to a local hospital where he was pronounced deceased at 12:15pm by a hospital physician.
 GDC, in conjunction with the GBI is conducting an investigation into the death, as standard procedure.

-Olibrice was sentenced to ten years in 2016, in Bartow County for Aggravated Assault.
+Pastrana was sentenced to Life in 2012, in Cobb County for Aggravated Child Molestation.

 About the Georgia Department of Corrections (GDC)